akimerslys/moObserver/README.md

-Chat & Leaderboard grabber that bypass protection and directly connectiong to the Mafia Online Game Server in Apple for making the Dataset of users behavior.
+Chat & Leaderboard grabber that bypass protection and directly connectiong to the Mafia Online Game Server.
+Used for making the Dataset of users behavior.

 Written in pure Java for studies and working purposes.